pinntech/pinn-python/README.md

 The Pinn Python library is the easiest, fastest and most enjoyable way to integrate Pinn into your existing or new python project.
-This interface around our REST API provides a idiomatic, ORM style interface that will make life easy.
+This interface around our REST API provides an idiomatic, ORM-style usage that will make life easy.

 ## Table of Contents
 * [Installation](#installation)